AUDIENCE

 Target Audience and Target Market Selection

 Finally, it will be impossible to select all audience segments and target each and every one of them.
-Therefore, the following dimensions tend to be prioritized in public health communication and social marketing:
+Therefore, the following RICS dimensions tend to be prioritized in public health communication and social marketing: Risk, Influencers, Channels, and Size.

-4. What role models, influencers, multipliers, and secondary audiences do we have available to us who can help communicate with a target audience?
-This will be discussed more in the Theory section as we describe the work of Everett Rogers in his groundbreaking “communication of innovation” model (see Theory module).
-In any case, early adopters and individuals in the neighborhood who are already approximating the prescribed goal can be very essential to the success of our health communication campaign.
+2. What role models, influencers, multipliers, and secondary audiences do we have available to us who can help communicate with a target audience?
+This is discussed more in the theory submodule as we describe the work of Everett Rogers in his groundbreaking “communication of innovation” model (see Theory module).
+In any case, early adopters and individuals in the neighborhood who are already approximating the prescribed goal can contribute to the success of our health communication campaign.
+Extending the concept to commercial marketing, individuals may be hired as influencers, endorsing a product purchase or behavior change primarily via social media.